 A. Yes, totally.
 Stop second guessing yourself.
 It doesn’t have to be perfect, it just has to be present!

 SEND IT OUT!!
 When you get responses back, you can tweak at that point.

-Q.I made the lists and filled them all out, and now i'm going and putting it all into email form. should i have done this it one at a time, like research the client, write them in the list, then do their email, then move on to another one?
+Q.I made the lists and filled them all out, and now i'm going and putting it all into email form.
+Should I have done this one at a time, like research the client, write them in the list, then do their email, then move on to another one?

 Q. For anyone who hasn't connected yet but is part of my Big Give, is it ok to reference in my cover letter "You and I have a connection with so and so via LinkedIn"?
 As a way to make a connection?